English in Totnes (EiT) Booking Terms and Conditions

-Our year-round General English and Cultural Experience timetable is based on three 1 hour lessons a day.
+Our year-round General English timetable is based on tw 1.5 hour lessons a day.
 There is a break of 30 minutes between lessons.
 Please note if we do not have a course at your level, we reserve the right to convert your course to half the number of private 1:1 lessons.

 Please note the afternoon timetable can sometimes be changed- we will tell you in advance if this is going to happen.

 One-to-one lessons are arranged throughout the day based on availability of teachers.

-Summer course timetables- please see Handbooks on our website for up to date information.
+Summer course, 50 plus and Walking timetables- please see our website for up to date information.

 Level of English

 You need to do the online test at least six weeks before your course starts, or later if you book nearer the time.
-You will then be tested before arrival via Zoom or Skype to find out what you want to achieve during your course and also to get an idea of your speaking and listening level.
-If your level is not right for the expected course or placement, you will be placed in an alternative and suitable course.
+We will then arrange for you to meet Amy or Rick via Zoom or Skype to find out what you want to achieve during your course and also to get an idea of your speaking and listening level.
+If your level is not right for the expected course or placement, we will offer you an alternative and suitable course.
 Minimum level for General English courses is elementary.
-Minimum level for work placement is Intermediate (B1).

 Learning Difficulties and / or disabilities